Would you like to work abroad?

 Step 4: Meet travel requirements

 All students, even international students who are returning home, are required to meet Sheridan’s International Travel Risk Management for Student Mobility Policy and Procedure.
-This requires all students to meet with the International Centre to complete a pre-departure orientation, register in the Sheridan travel registry, sign a travel waiver, etc. All details pertaining to student travel, paperwork, visa, etc., will be overseen by the International Centre.
+This requires all students to meet with Sheridan staff to complete a pre-departure orientation, register in the Sheridan travel registry, sign a travel waiver, etc. All details pertaining to student travel, paperwork, visa, etc., will be overseen by Sheridan.

 Step 5: Receive approval